 .The pool configuration wizard appears.

 - In the Select Applications page of the wizard, configure the required settings.

 Setting Description Application Pool Type

-Select RDS Farm and then select a Linux-based farm from the drop-down menu.Note: To create a Linux application pool, you must base the pool on a farm of Linux host machines that are enabled for multi-session capabilities.
-Horizon does not support the creation of Linux application pools from a virtual desktop pool of single-session Linux machines.
+Select RDS Farm and then select a Linux-based farm from the drop-down menu.Note: To create a multi-session application pool, you must base the pool on a farm of Linux host machines that are enabled for multi-session capabilities.

 Select installed applications